Metatavu/wordpress-linkedevents/README.md

 ##### Google Maps Key

 Google maps API key.
 This option is required only for installation using event management functions.

-### Installation

-    1. Upload folder into /wp-content/plugins -directory
-    2. Activate the plugin in 'Plugins' menu
-    3. Configure settings (see Configuration section for details)

 ### Theming